-1. Fringe benefits paid by the employer can be requested by applying the FICA match of 7.65 percent to the gross salary -less pre-tax deductions, if applicable, paid under this contract.
+Fringe benefits paid by the employer can be requested by applying the FICA match of 7.65 percent to the gross salary -less pre-tax deductions, if applicable, paid under this contract.
 Fringe benefits may also include medical plans, retirement plans, worker's compensation, and unemployment insurance.
-Fringe benefits that exceed the FICA match may be documented by 1) a breakdown of how the fringe benefit percentage was determined prior to first draw request; or costs will be required with the breakdown.
+Fringe benefits that exceed the FICA match may be documented by 1) a breakdown of how the fringe benefit percentage was determined prior to first draw request; or 2) by submitting actual invoices for the fringe benefits.
+If medical insurance premiums are part of the estimates in item #1, one-time documentation of these costs will be required with the breakdown.
 Payroll taxes may be questioned if they appear to be higher than usual.